feature-image

 Imago

-A four-minute court hearing may have just defined the next chapter of Tiger Woods’ career.
-A Florida judge denied his ‘privacy plea,’ granting prosecutors access to his prescription records and dramatically escalating his ongoing DUI case following his March 27 Land Rover accident in Jupiter Island.
-The ruling sounds like an immediate warning bell for Woods’ legal team and could have major personal and professional implications.
+A four-minute hearing in Martin County circuit court may have just defined the next chapter of Tiger Woods‘ career.
+A Florida judge denied his ‘privacy plea,’ granting prosecutors access to his prescription records and dramatically escalating his ongoing DUI case following his Land Rover accident in Jupiter Island.
+The ruling serves as an immediate warning bell for Woods’ legal team and could have major personal and professional implications.

 Watch What’s Trending Now!

-Woods was arrested on suspicion of driving under the influence when he tried to go around a pickup truck pulling a trailer.
+The judge’s decision puts a new focus on the events of March 27, when Woods was arrested on suspicion of driving under the influence when he tried to go around a pickup truck pulling a trailer.
 His vehicle hit the trailer, lost control, and flipped over.
-The golfer crawled out of the vehicle with neither he nor the truck driver injured.
-Four days later, he pleaded not guilty, but the police saw “several signs of impairment” when they arrived at the scene.
+The golfer crawled out of the vehicle, and neither he nor the truck driver was injured.
+Four days later, Woods pleaded not guilty, but the police saw “several signs of impairment” when they arrived at the scene.

 ADVERTISEMENT

-Woods’ replies to questions regarding consumption of alcohol and prescription medication were “none” and “I take a few” respectively.
+When asked if he had consumed any alcohol, Woods said, “None.”
+Regarding prescription drugs, he admitted, “I take a few.”
 He also claimed that he hadn’t taken any illegal substances.
-Although his breathalyzer test came up 0.000, doubts started growing when he refused to provide a urination test during questioning.
+Although his breathalyzer test came up 0.000, doubts started growing when he refused to provide a urine sample during questioning.

 ADVERTISEMENT

-Their reports also claimed that Woods had two hydrocodone pills (a painkiller, but a strong one), and he was limping during the sobriety test after the crash.
-Together, these signs built a case for impairment despite the clean breath test, and prosecutors then subpoenaed Woods’ prescriptions just to be sure about his medications.
+The police reports also claimed that Woods had two hydrocodone pills (a painkiller, but a strong one), and he was limping during the sobriety test after the crash.
+Together, these signs built a case for impairment despite the clean breath test, and prosecutors then subpoenaed Woods’ prescriptions to check the medications he was taking, the dosages, and whether the prescriptions included warnings about driving while using the drugs.

 ADVERTISEMENT

-Tiger Woods’ lawyers can still try a few things to slow down or limit the case, even after the judge allowed prosecutors to see his prescription records.
-They could appeal the decision to a higher court, argue that some of the medical records are not important to the DUI case, or try to stop certain private details from being shown during the trial.
-They can also challenge how prosecutors use the records later in court.
+Tiger Woods’ lawyers can still pursue several legal options to slow down or limit the case.
+They can appeal the decision to a higher court, argue that some of the medical records are not important to the DUI case, try to stop certain private details from being shown during the trial, or challenge how prosecutors use the records.
+For now, though, the prosecution’s access to these records opens the door to several serious outcomes for Woods, depending on what they reveal.

 In DUI cases involving medication, judges often allow prosecutors to review prescription records if they believe the medication may have affected the driver.
 That is what happened in Woods’ case.